-Afghan women soccer players flown to UK with Kardashian help
+Kardashian West helps fly Afghan women soccer players to UK

 The team got help from the Tzedek Association, a nonprofit U.S. group that previously helped the last known member of Kabul’s Jewish community leave Afghanistan.

-The group’s founder, Rabbi Moshe Margaretten, has worked with reality TV star Kardashian on criminal justice reform in the U.S. He reached out to her to help pay for a chartered plane to the U.K.
+The group’s founder, Rabbi Moshe Margaretten, has worked with reality TV star Kardashian West on criminal justice reform in the U.S. He reached out to her to help pay for a chartered plane to the U.K.

 “Maybe an hour later, after the Zoom call, I got a text message that Kim wants to fund the entire flight,” Margaretten said.

-Kardashian’s spokeswoman confirmed that the star and her brand SKIMs had made the donation.
+Kardashian West’s spokeswoman confirmed that the star and her brand SKIMs had chartered the flight.